dokku/prop/README.md

 ## Terminology

 - Set: A mathematical, well-defined collection of distinct objects.
 See [wikipedia](https://en.wikipedia.org/wiki/Set_(mathematics)) for more details.
 - List: An enumerated collection of objects in which repititions are allowed.
 See [wikipedia](https://en.wikipedia.org/wiki/Sequence) for more details.
+Lists are zero-indexed.
 - Key-Value: A 2-tuple collection of data, addressable by the key name.
 See [wikipedia](https://en.wikipedia.org/wiki/Attribute–value_pair) for more details.
 - Namespace: A distinct collection of symbols that are related to each other.
 All identifiers within a namespace are unique.
 See [wikipedia](https://en.wikipedia.org/wiki/Namespace) for more details.
 - Backend: A data-access layer that can contain configuration state.